jillianjrb/jillianjrb.github.io/projects.md

 ## Voice Biomarker Validation @ LORIA

-Starting January 2026, I am working as a research assistant at the Université de Lorraine's LORIA laboratory ("Lorraine Research Laboratory in Computer Science and its Applications").
-This project focuses on the analytical and clinical validation of vocal biomarkers to ensure that digital speech features accurately map to physiological behaviors rather than acoustic noise.
-Alongside my team, I am responsible for designing validation protocols and engineering Python pipelines that account for demographic cofactors (like age and gender) to improve diagnostic accuracy.
+Starting January 2026, I am working as a research assistant at the Université de Lorraine's LORIA laboratory.
+This project focuses on the validation of vocal biomarkers to ensure that digital speech features accurately map to physiological behaviors rather than acoustic noise.
+Alongside my team, I will be crafting computational pipelines that account for demographic cofactors (like age and gender) to improve diagnostic accuracy.

 ## Wordification